-About Boating Under the Influence (BUI) with 2013 Updates
+About Boating Under the Influence (BUI) in Georgia:

 If you have been charged with Boating Under the Influence (BUI), you are exposing yourself to heavy criminal penalties which include the suspension of your boating privileges, drug, and alcohol counseling, court ordered fines, community service, and incarceration.
-Boating under the influence is potentially more risky than a DUI as the breaking and steering systems on a boat may not response in time to avoid injury or a fatality.
-Also, some boat owners are unskilled or do not spend sufficient time operating their vessels and the marine environment can present hazards not found on the road.
+Boating under the influence is potentially more risky than a DUI as the crowded lakes of Georgia are an inherently dangerous environment, no matter the circumstances.
+Many boat owners are unskilled or do not spend sufficient time operating their vessels and the marine environment can present hazards not found on the road.

 Under Georgia law, it is now illegal to operate a boat under the influence of alcohol or drugs if you are a less safe boat operator or if your blood alcohol concentration (BAC) is greater than .08%.
 This lower legal limit was signed into law in 2013 and has resulted in many more BUI arrests with people testing over the .08 standard.
 If you are under 21, you can be arrested if your BAC is .02%, which is technically Georgia's Zero Tolerance law.
 Additionally, you can be charged with the separate misdemeanor of Child Endangerment if there is a child (or children) under 14 aboard and you are driving under the influence.
 The law also provides for revocation of your boating privileges if you refuse a chemical test when ordered by law enforcement, such as a breath or blood test.
 Unlike DUI arrests in Georgia, a BUI triggers an immediate suspension of your boating privileges.

 You have 10 days to send an appeal letter to the Department of Natural Resources in an effort to reinstate your boating ability early.